Festivities for King Charles' coronation well underway in Ashburton

 One of the far-flung locales is a shop in Ashburton's town centre.

-"We've sold a lot of memorabilia for the Queen and the royal families," Homestore's Rachael Edmond told 1News.
+"We've sold a lot of memorabilia for the Queen and the royal families," Homestead's Rachael Redmond told 1News.

 "We've also sold a lot of crystal — people are having their little whiskies and little drams at night."